joelvaneenwyk/huginn-wiki/Create-Google-Calendar-entries-from-your-daily-Strava-Training-Plan.md

   }
 }

-This agent generates an event with the data of the fetched mail: subject and body.
-The problem is that the important information is inside the body text of the mail
+This agent generates an event payload with the important data of the fetched mail: subject and body.

 ````

 ### Step 02 - Extract the information out of the body and create a google calendar message

-Now the things become nasty.
-The information about the training is in the body of the mail.
-And in the body is the date of next training date.
-I have to extract the information via regular expressions and needed to create a message structure, which is consumable from the Google Calendar Api.
+Now the things become somewhat nasty.
+The needed information about the training is buried in the body of the mail.
+I have to extract the information via regular expressions and must create a message structure, which is consumable from the [Google Calendar Api](https://developers.google.com/google-apps/calendar/v3/reference/events/insert)

 #### First Idea, using a trigger agent, failed :-1:

 My first idea failed.
 I want to use the Trigger Agent to extract and reformat data.
-Unfortunately, the needed date was formatted in a long german version and the Google Calendar Publisher Agent needs a date formatted in RFC 3339.
-Here is room for improvement.
+Unfortunately, the needed date was formatted as long german text and the Google Calendar Publisher Agent needs a date formatted in RFC 3339.
+I would have needed some very special liquid filter functions to achieve this way.

 ### Second try: JavaScript.

 But _Huginn_ has a nice JavaScript agent, a swiss knife for all more complex requirements.

-The solution looks like this:
+The JavaScript looks like this:

 ````
 function ISODateString(d){